 These are all areas that can be explored in transgender voice therapy.
 But remember, the goals in voice training are driven by you, the client.

-Your therapist will help you explore what you perceive to be masculine voice and communication.
+While many people equate a masculine voice with a deep voice, your therapist will help you explore what feels right for you.
 We each have different views on what masculine communication looks and sounds like!
 Gender-affirming voice therapy is about finding a voice that reflects your inner truth.

 In voice training, it may be helpful to explore “stereotypical” masculine voice and speech patterns, including: